Mergers & Acquisitions in the Art Market

 Although the art world loves to broker the sale of multi-million dollar artworks, the industry hasn’t been very active in terms of the mergers and acquisitions of its art and auction houses.
 This is surprising: on the one hand the market is very fragmented, but on the other hand there are several strong brands with scalable operations.
 This is therefore an industry in which mergers & acquisitions could create significant value.

-If you would like to speak to one of our experts about this topic, please don’t hesitate to get in touch:
+If you would like to speak to one of our experts about your M&A pans, please don’t hesitate to get in touch.